 Now it’s time to discuss something integral to body heat while you brave the elements.
 No, not an insulated jacket, we’re talking about one of the newest additions to the line of Schultz and Dooley Brewery Steins from Saranac Brewery, the Snowmobile Stein filled with your favorite brew!

-For those of you unfamiliar with Schultz and Dooley, the mug team made their first appearance in an advertising campaign for Utica Club beer back in the sixties.
+For those of you unfamiliar with Schultz and Dooley, the mug team made their first appearance in an advertising campaign for Utica Club beer back in the 1960s.
 The F.X.
 Matt Brewing Company, New York’s oldest brewery, selected the Snowmobile Stein as a show of support for Central New York’s popular sport.

 Over 230 miles of blustery wintry trails just waiting for you to sail through line Montgomery County.
 Nestled in between the Catskills to the south and the Adirondacks to the north, trail riders relish in the lavish panoramic views of the Mohawk Valley and abundant local hospitality.
 Pack your kids’ ice skates for skating behind the Amsterdam City Hall while you’re visiting.

 Trails in the area of Whitney Point Lake near Binghamton will take you deep into the Central New York Region’s best snow.
-For a more relaxing afternoon, Greenwood Park offers cross country skiing and the Chenango and Broome Community College ice rinks have open skate times the whole family can enjoy.
+For a more relaxing afternoon, Greenwood Park offers cross-country skiing and the Chenango and Broome Community College ice rinks have open skate times the whole family can enjoy.

-From ice skating, to skiing, to snowmobiling, and sipping all the hot chocolates in between, the Central New York Region offers a variety of wintry weather activities and plenty of toasty fireplaces to warm up next to afterwards.
+From ice skating, to skiing, to snowmobiling, and sipping all the hot chocolates in between, the Central New York Region offers a variety of wintry weather activities and plenty of toasty fireplaces to warm up next to afterward.